-The Wildland Fire Lessons Learned Center (LLC) staff reads lots of reports.
-In the recent Winter Issue of Two More Chains the LLC staff members shared their favorite reports from 2020.
-Here’s what they recommended for you–and why:
+The Wildland Fire Lessons Learned Center (LLC) staff reads lots of incident reports.
+In the 2022 Winter Issue of Two More Chains the LLC staff members shared their favorite incident reports from 2021.
+Here’s what they recommended for you—and why:

 Recommended By: Kelly Woods, LLC Director

 Why I Liked It: During the past 8 years, the LLC has received numerous reports of dual wheels coming off engines.
 In one incident, driving down an interstate highway, the engine driver feels a change in driving characteristics as their passenger-side rear dual passes them!
 In another incident, traveling down a main highway, the engine’s driver-side rear dual crosses the roadway and slams into a passenger car coming the other way.
 Fortunately, no one is seriously injured.
 Due to this recurrent—potentially disastrous—risk, the LLC shares some significant lessons/insights in this special RLS, including the links to 11 reports.
 Most importantly, this RLS focuses on how overtightening your lug nuts could be causing these engine duals to come off.
 An equipment expert with the National Technology and Development Program (NTDP) in San Dimas, California explains how this happens and how it can be prevented.